Puerto Rican women in the military: 1950s to 1990s

-After World War II, the Armed Forces of the United States reduced their military personnel.
-This reduction also applied to the women's military auxiliary units such as the Women's Army Corps, The Navy's WAVES (Women Accepted for Volunteer Emergency Service) and the WASP (Women Airforce Service Pilots).
-However, several conflicts such as the Korean War and the Vietnam War produced a demand for the services of these women.
+After World War II, the Department of Defense began a series of sustained personnel reductions.
+This also applied to the women's military auxiliary units such as the Women's Army Corps, The Navy's WAVES (Women Accepted for Volunteer Emergency Service) and the Women Airforce Service Pilots (WASPs).
+However, the Korean War and the Vietnam War produced a demand for the services of these women.
 Throughout the 1950s and 1960s, Puerto Rican women continued to volunteer for military service.

 CWO3 Rose Franco, born January 22, 1934, in Guánica, Puerto Rico, was the first Puerto Rican woman to become a Chief Warrant Officer in the U.S. Marine Corps.
 With the outbreak of the Korean War, Rose surprised her family by announcing that she was leaving college to join the United States Marine Corps.
 In 1965, Rose was named Administrative Assistant to the Secretary of the Navy Paul Henry Nitze by the administration of President Lyndon B. Johnson.